 This topic describes some basic concepts of spatio-temporal geometries.

-Open Geospatial Consortium (OGC) is an international voluntary consensus standards organization that has created a set of standards for data models and related operations.
-Geographic information system (GIS) vendors develop geographic information systems based on these standards to ensure spatial data interoperability.
+Open Geospatial Consortium (OGC) is an international voluntary consensus standards organization.
+It has created a set of standards for data models and related operations.
+Geographic information system (GIS) vendors develop their GISs based on these standards to ensure spatial data interoperability.

-The SDK of HBase Ganos is based on GeoTools.
+The SDK of DLA Ganos is developed based on GeoTools.
 GeoTools is a library that provides tools to process geospatial data.
 It complies with OGC standards and can interact with standard OGC data models and interfaces.
-Many geographic information systems are developed based on GeoTools.
-For more information, visit https://geotools.org/.
+A large number of GISs are developed based on GeoTools.
+For more information, see https://geotools.org/.

-A geometry in OGC is defined as a spatial object, such as a point, a line, or a plane.
+A geometry in OGC is defined as a spatial object, such as a point, line, or plane.
 A geometry contains only location information of a spatial object.
 It does not contain any attribute information.
-GeoTools provides tools for you to build geometries when you use HBase Ganos.
+GeoTools provides tools for you to build geometries when you use DLA Ganos.

+It specifies simple features.
 A SimpleFeature contains geometries and other attributes.
 A trajectory point is a SimpleFeature.
-The SimpleFeature contains the location information of the trajectory point, temporal information, and other attributes.
+The SimpleFeature contains the location information, temporal information, and other attributes of the trajectory point.
 The temporal information is also a part of the attribute information.

-CQL is a language defined by OGC to support geospatial data queries.
-Extended Common Query Language (ECQL) is a more powerful extension of CQL.
-In most cases, ECQL is used to define filters by using SQL-like WHERE clauses based on text representation.
+Common query language (CQL) is a language defined by OGC to support geospatial data queries.
+Extended common query language (ECQL) is a more powerful extension of CQL.
+In most cases, ECQL is used to define filters by using SQL-like WHERE clauses.
+It uses well-known text (WKT) to obtain the destination filter.
 For more information, see Query spatio-temporal objects.
-CQL described in this guide refers to ECQL.
+In this topic, CQL is referred to as ECQL.

-Well-known text (WKT) is a text markup language defined by OGC to describe spatial objects.
+WKT is a text markup language defined by OGC to describe spatial objects.
 For example, a point can be represented by using POINT(0,0).
 WKT is commonly used in query statements and is much easier to read.
 CQL and ECQL also use WKT to describe spatial objects.
-For information about the detailed specifications of WKT, visit http://www.opengeospatial.org/standards/wkt-crs.
+For information about the detailed specifications of WKT, see http://www.opengeospatial.org/standards/wkt-crs.

 Well-known binary (WKB) is a language defined by OGC to mark geometries by using serialized bytes.
 WKB data is less than WKT data.
 You can use WKB for data transmission.
 GeoTools provides a tool for you to convert between WKB data and WKT data.